 Although tuberculosis generally is prevented by proper infection control, transmission in health care settings can occur.
 Therefore, students must receive an annual screening for tuberculosis including:

-- PPD (Mantoux) skin test if previous skin tests have been negative,
+- 2-step PPD (Mantoux) skin test if previous skin tests have been negative,

 - chest x-ray if PPD skin test is positive, or